talkjs/talkjs-examples/c#/blazor_talkjs/README.md

-# TalkJS and Blazor example
+# TalkJS and Blazor integration tutorial example

 This is an example project for TalkJS's tutorial on [how to integrate TalkJS with a Blazor app](update link).